-“We tried to devote some time to understanding the physical form of this virus, and, possibly, identifying its weaknesses that we could pay attention to,” Sen said.
+“We've tried to spend some time understanding the physical form of this virus, and perhaps identifying its weaknesses that we could look at,” Sen said.

-Coronaviruses generally rely on electrostatic interactions to assemble into an infectious form and “attach” to a person.
+Coronaviruses generally rely on electrostatic interactions to assemble themselves into an infectious form and “attach” to humans.

-The electrical fabric consists of polyester with a series of metal dots - an alternation of silver and zinc - printed on the surface in the form of a geometric pattern.
-These metals, when exposed to moisture, create trace elements that generate an electric charge.
-No wire or external battery is required for this.
+The electrical fabric is composed of polyester with a series of metallic dots - alternating silver and zinc - printed on the surface in a geometric pattern.
+These metals, when exposed to moisture, create trace elements that generate an electrical charge.
+This does not require a wire or external battery.

 Vomaris, through its FDA Emergency Approval program, has applied for face mask fabric against COVID-19.